Ashwin-R/Ashwin-R.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a **computational social scientist** interested in how people engage with politics online.
-My research is focussed on how online spaces can foster spirited, engaging political discussions and contribute to building a **vibrant deliberative democracy**.
-I often combine large-scale computational methods with qualitative interviews to (re)design online spaces to facilitate quality online political interactions.
+I am a social media researcher focused on how online spaces can foster spirited, engaging political discussions and contribute to building a **vibrant deliberative democracy**.
+I employ large-scale computational methods to inform the (re)design of online spaces that support quality online political interactions.

 At UT, I’m an Assistant Professor at the [Department of Communication Studies](https://commstudies.utexas.edu/), Moody College of Communication.
 I am a faculty associate at the [Center for Media Engagement](https://mediaengagement.org/) and also have a courtesy appointment at the [Information School](https://ischool.utexas.edu/).
 I hold a PhD in Information from the University of Michigan, an MS from Arizona State and a BTech from VIT University, India, both in Computer Science.
-Before my PhD, I worked as a data scientist at [Doximity](https://www.doximity.com/).